ezze/fluffychat/docs/en/faq.md

 #### How can I join a community?<a id="2-3"/>

-A public chat has one or more public addresses called aliases.
+A community has one or more public addresses called aliases.
 They always start with '+' and end with ':homeserver.abc'.
 For example: [+ubports\_community:matrix.org](fluffychat://+ubports_community:matrix.org).
 Just click on the link to see all chats associated with this community.
 For more features, visit the [desktop web app](https://www.ubports.chat).

 #### How can I add contacts by their phone number?<a id="2-4"/>